Animal Experiences

 Precious and Starlight are at my back reaching round the sides of my body to gently tease some hay from my grasp and somewhere in the corner of my vision I can see Stan, the fifth member of this family of Camelids, completing the circle in which I stand at the centre, hardly daring to move a muscle lest this magic moment is broken."

-Clare Stephen, volunteer At Birkhill House
+Clare Stephen, former volunteer At Birkhill House

 contact